deve-sh/blog-entries/the-road-to-agentic-ai-assistants.md

 While we would love to think of a world where everything we speak or type is available to us at a fingertip, that isn't the world we live in.
 In the world today, APIs for even famous apps are closed to anyone outside (Either that or there's no documentation which is almost equally unfruitful) or there don't exist APIs in the first place.

-Another problem you can see today is an extension of what we talked above, most "AI Agents" being built are built in a single vertical or a single operational space, i.e: They can either work in a specific business are (Accounting Agents, Documentation Agents, Coding Agents etc) or work on data from a single company (Agents built by something like AWS for AWS related tasks etc).
+Another problem you can see today is an extension of what we talked above, most "AI Agents" being built are built in a single vertical or a single operational space, i.e: They can either work in a specific business area (Accounting Agents, Documentation Agents, Coding Agents etc) or work on data from a single company (Agents built by something like AWS for AWS related tasks etc).

 The second problem is very easily solvable by the abstraction of agents.
 You have one agent that acts as a manager/delegation layer for which agent is right for the job the user wants to execute.

-The first problem, however, is very difficult to solve.
-If the API is not available, services that try building agents try working around this limitation by automation scripts using tools like Playwright's version of Chromium (which Chrome is built on) which aren't super reliable and constantly fall under problems caused by Captchas.
+The first problem, however, is much more difficult to solve.
+If the API is not available, services that try building agents try working around this limitation by automation scripts using tools like [Playwright's](http://playwright.dev/) version of Chromium (which Chrome is built on) which aren't super reliable and constantly fall under problems caused by Captchas.

 The first problem cannot be solved until all teams at all notable apps take an API-first approach to their problems and don't have an incentive to expose their APIs for certain actions (Which isn't a great deal, because for someone like Amazon to make its APIs available to Public AI Agents, means taking away visitors from their homepage where they sell ads, leading to heavy losses for them).

-On top of this, there are other issues plaguing AI Agents today:
+On top of this, there are other issues plaguing AI Agents today in the context of large-language-models:
-- Context-Window limitations for LLMs: Prompts, system context or history provided to an LLM can only be of a limited length, causing problems when it gets too large or just fails and consumes a lot of compute.
+- Context-Window limitations: Prompts, system context or history provided to an LLM can only be of a limited length, causing problems when it gets too large or just fails and consumes a lot of compute.
-- Chain-of-thought length limitations: We'll look at what this is, and what this problem encompasses in a coming section.
+- Chain-of-thought limitations: We'll look at what this is, and what this problem encompasses in a coming section.

 ### Enter Operators